 Drainage

 Repair category 1

-Notes There is no surface evidence of blockage or leakage.
+Notes There is no evidence of the drains being either blocked surface or chocked.

 Set out below is a summary of the condition of the property which is provided for reference only.
 You should refer to the previous comments for detailed information.